The Covid Vaccine is here, But We Aren’t Done Yet!

-Role of Location Analysis and Involvement of GIS for Distribution
+Role of Location Analytics and Involvement of GIS for Distribution

-For any problem that involves achieving supply chain resiliency and operational excellence in a timely manner, visibility and prior planning using technology and data can come a long way.
-Following are the ways in which location data and analytics can aid:
+For any problem that involves achieving supply chain resiliency and operational efficiency in a timely manner, visibility and prior planning using technology and data can come a long way.
+Following are the ways in which location data and location analytics can aid:

 (1) Identifying the Vulnerable Population

 “All this to say that equitable access is key, not equal access and not prioritisation based on factors like wealth and national resources.”- Dr. Este Geraghty, Chief Medical Officer

 The current electronic medical record databases are fragmented and in silos.
 They are arranged for speedy billing and not the identification of the vulnerable population (Source).
 By identifying where the people with highest risk, co-morbidities and the rate of the spread is the highest are located, we can prioritise those areas.

 (2) Proper Route Planning

 After identifying who needs to be vaccinated, we have to find the most efficient way to deliver the vaccines.
 This can be quite tricky with so many variables in the routes.
 Having a top notch inventory management system will set a strong foundation for route planning.

 Questions like - “Where do we need to have the vaccine (i.e., at which dispensing site) and at what time do we need the vaccines at the vaccination centre?”,” What does the connectivity and condition of the travel route look like?”, “Where are the most delays caused?”, “Where do we place our manpower”?
 Have one thing in common - “Where”.
 And that speaks volumes about how having access to location data and monitoring it can help us avoid roadblocks (quite literally).